This is a story we are seeing all too often in our work overturning bariatric surgery denials. It goes something like this:

 At first, you are thrilled with your results.
 You finally see meaningful weight loss that dieting never delivered.
 More importantly, your comorbidities are resolved, which means you can discontinue using the CPAP machine and perhaps some medications.

 But time passes, maybe even several years, and you start suffering from symptoms of severe gastroesophageal reflux disease (GERD) which is a known complication of the sleeve gastrectomy procedure—it can happen even if you never had it as a comorbidity prior to your VSG.
+So what should you do if you start to experience heartburn after gastric sleeve surgery?

 GERD isn’t just occasional heartburn.
 It can be life-threatening by substantially increasing the risk of developing severe esophagitis, Barrett’s esophagus, dysplasia and esophageal cancers.
 It may cause additional symptoms such as asthma, coughing, chronic hoarseness and significantly diminished quality of life.